 All records of Civil Registration are held at New Register House, Edinburgh.
 Microfilm copies of births, deaths and marriages for the years 1855 - 1875, 1881 and 1891 have been filmed by the LDS Church and can be ordered to any family history centre worldwide.
 Please check film numbers before ordering.

 View photographs of Dunnottar and the surrounding area.

-- The transcription of the section for Dunnottar from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Dunnottar from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.

 View maps of Dunnottar.